What-dev/Taskly/README.md

-# Taskly: a task list for the clinically insane
+# Taskly V2: Electric Boogaloo

-Taskly is a simple list creator that allows you to add, delete, list, or edit any of your big-brained tasks in one easy-to-use command line app!
+Taskly is a simple list creator that allows you to add and modify any of your big-brained tasks in one easy-to-use command line app!

 ## Installation